mralj/rekt/README.md

 Additionally, my blockchain knowledge at the time of writing this was 0.

 ### Acknowledgements
-1. Small part (especially around RPLX, ECIES and handling forks) was isnpired by [reth](https://github.com/paradigmxyz/reth).
+1. A small part (especially around RPLX, ECIES, and handling forks) was inspired by [reth](https://github.com/paradigmxyz/reth).
-2. open-fast RLP is copied from [gakonst/open-fastrlp](https://github.com/gakonst/open-fastrlp) + optimziations and additions I needed.
+2. open-fast RLP is copied from [gakonst/open-fastrlp](https://github.com/gakonst/open-fastrlp) + optimizations and additions I needed.
-3. Ofc, some parts were inspired by OG [geth](https://github.com/ethereum/go-ethereum)
+3. Of, some parts were inspired by OG [geth](https://github.com/ethereum/go-ethereum)